 Chimpanzees, gorillas, bonobos, and orangutans display laughter-like behavior when wrestling, playing or tickling.
 Their laughter consists of alternating inhalations and exhalations that sound to us like breathing and panting.

-Rats display long, high frequency, ultrasonic vocalizations during play and when tickled.
+Rats display extended, high frequency, ultrasonic vocalizations during play and when tickled.
 We can only hear these chirping sounds with proper equipment.
 They are also ticklish, as are we.
 Particular areas of their body are more sensitive than others.
 There is an association between laughter and pleasant feelings.
 Social bonding occurs with the human tickler, and the rats can even become conditioned to seek the tickling.*

 A dog’s laughter sounds similar to a regular pant.
 A sonograph analysis of this panting behavior shows that the variation of the bursts of frequencies is comparable with the laughing sound.
 When we play this recorded dog-laughter to dogs in a shelter, it can contribute to promoting play, social behavior, and decrease stress levels.*

-Victor Borge once said, “Laughter is the shortest distance between two people.”
+“Laughter is the shortest distance between two people.”
 Maybe, it is simply the shortest distance between any two living creatures.

 Keep laughing, my friends!

-* Panksepp & Burgdorf, 2003, ‘Laughing’ rats and the evolutionary antecedents of human joy?; Simonet, Versteeg & Storie, 2005, Dog-laughter: Recorded playback reduces stress related behavior in shelter dogs.
+* Panksepp & Burgdorf, 2003, Laughing rats and the evolutionary antecedents of human joy?; Simonet, Versteeg & Storie, 2005, Dog-laughter: Recorded playback reduces stress-related behavior in shelter dogs.